DaveVoorhis/EnterpriseExemplar/docker/README.md

 You **need** to map hostname `sso-emulator` to `127.0.0.1` in your system `/etc/hosts` (or equivalent.)

 This allows the backend
-container to reference the OID/SSO server container by hostname `sso-emulator` inside the Docker network whilst allowing the browser-hosted frontend to reference OID/SSO server (which is port-mapped to the host) via the same `sso-emulator` hostname.
+container to reference the IdP/OIDC/SSO server container by hostname `sso-emulator` inside the Docker network whilst allowing the browser-hosted frontend to reference the IdP/OIDC/SSO server (which is port-mapped to the host) via the same
+`sso-emulator` hostname.